lukekasper/Personal-Projects/Python_Practice/Python Notes.md

 - functions that take in another function, tweak how the funciton works, and return another function
 - See example "Decorator.py"

+#### Generators + the ‘yield’ Keyword
+- "yield" is like "return" but does not stop function execution
+- function becomes a generator function and can have multiple outputs

+#### Method chaining
+- can chain multiple methods together to save lines of code
+- s = s.strip().lower().split()